jlw-ecoevo/gRodon/README.md

+**Please see new gRodon2 which can also predict max growth rates for eukaryotic microbes at `https://github.com/jlw-ecoevo/gRodon2`**

 # `gRodon`

 `gRodon` is an R package to estimate maximal growth rates of prokaryotic organisms from genome-wide codon usage statistics.
 You can find a detailed tutorial (vignette) on how to use the `gRodon` package [here](https://jlw-ecoevo.github.io/gRodon-vignette).